JIMS-Innovations/Angel-FCS/README.md

-# 🕊️ Angel FC – A Lightweight STM32 Flight Controller
+# 🕊️ Angel FCS – A Lightweight STM32 Flight Controller

-**Angel FC** is a modular, RTOS-based flight controller firmware for drones and robotics, built around the STM32F411CEU6 microcontroller.
+**Angel FCS** is a modular, RTOS-based flight controller firmware for drones and robotics, built around the STM32F411CEU6 microcontroller.
 Inspired by the Pixhawk architecture, Angel FC is designed with real-time performance, expandability, and code clarity in mind.

 ---